tradingview/documentation-guidelines/PineBlogPosts/README.md

 Focus on what's in it for users: what they can do with the new feature, and how.

-Our writing style should emulate the casual style created by James that has become our trademark: no frills, no bs, engaging, sometimes humorous, and to the point.
+Our writing style should emulate the casual style that has become our trademark: no frills, no bs, engaging, sometimes humorous, and to the point.
 If you are unsure, ask for help from Tagatha.

 Unless otherwise specified, we use U.S. English style and spelling standards.